sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter.png" alt="New import dialog" /></p>

 You can begin your search by jotting down different hashtags or keywords separated by a comma under each category (they will work as an OR, e.g. "santa,xmas" would work like "santa OR xmas").
-You can use the valid character #should you choose to for hashtags.
+You can use the valid character # should you choose to for hashtags.
 Spaces before and after commas are removed, but if you put a multi-sentence word it will perform a search (e.g. "cars, bikes motorbikes, planes" is a 3 term search, do not mistake with "cars, bikes, motorbikes, planes").
 You will be able to see how many Twitter credits you have remaining.

 The total number of search terms you can have is 29 per category.
 The maximum number of categories is 4 per search request.
 You can also select the time frame you want your request to cover under the category column.
 By default it will search the last 30 days.

-The search results will only contain tweets where the location was either explicitly turned on by the user, or the user has filled his/her Twitter profile Location field.
+The search results will only contain tweets where the location was either explicitly turned on by the user, or the user has filled his/her Twitter profile location field.
 Otherwise, the tweets cannot be plotted on a map as there is no location element in them.
 Approximately 5% of the tweets are geolocated.
 However, we have introduced geo-enrichment capabilities bringing the sample up to 15% to 20% making the results much richer.

-### Three Official Twitter API's:
+### Three Official Twitter APIs:

 * **Search API**: The search API is the one the user has direct access to as shown above.
 This API allows the user to pull geolocated Twitter data from the past 30 days.
 Once you do the search, the tweets will be imported straight to your CartoDB account.
 You can then go directly to map view and work on customizing your map.